vmaggioli/audition-web-form/README.md

 # audition-web-form
-An html form that loads the entries into a database.
+A web form that puts auditionee information into a database.